21st Century Learning

-Zoology: Students studied animal structure and behavior through observation of live animals and dissection.
+Zoology: Students studied animal structure and behavior by observing live animals and dissection.

 Kindergym: Students designed a repertoire of games to develop gross motor skills and regularly delivered a class to local Head Start preschool students.

-Computer Animation: Students created a professional-looking stop-motion animation short using green screen technology.
+Computer Animation: Using green screen technology, students created a professional-looking stop-motion animation short.

-Science Art: Students used scientific subjects as the inspiration for drawing, painting, poetry, and sculpture.
+Science Art: Students used scientific subjects to inspire drawing, painting, poetry, and sculpture.

-Computer Programming: Knowledgeable students teamed to write code using common programming languages.
+Computer Programming: Knowledgeable students teamed to write code using standard programming languages.

-Sustainable House Building Project: Students designed a “Green Thumb House,” a sustainable small house, and raised funds in order to construct a replica on school property.
+Sustainable House Building Project: Students designed a “Green Thumb House,” a sustainable small house, and raised funds to construct a replica on school property.

 Trebuchet Design: Students studied, designed, constructed, and tested a large-scale trebuchet and taught lessons to local primary students about the physics of their design.

 Wye River Radio: Students publicly broadcasted radio podcasts of news, weather, music, and human interest stories relevant to school life.

 Ready to explore your own project as a Wye River student?